Code-Institute-Submissions/fed_dashboard/README.md

 Legends are used were appropriate.
 Title and label functions are used to show tooltips on the graphs in the browser window.
 The brushOn is set to false to ensure interactive elements such as tooltips stay enabled.

-Comments are used within all pages to decsribe a coding section or to signify to other parties what elements are involved.
+Comments are used within all pages to describe a coding section or to signify to other parties what elements are involved.
 ## Features ##
 The features are briefly described below
-### Existing Features###
+### Existing Features ###

 *Feature 1* A number selector in the top section is incorporated to show total number of pupils by gender over the 17 year time period.
 Clicking on this isolates either male or female and is interactive across the composite